 The tang I had covered.
 Citrus fruits are tangy enough on their own (without adding “natural” flavorings–whatever the heck that means.
-And…it usually means just about anything.
-Check out “Food Babe’s” hilarious video and informative article “Do you eat Beaver Butt?“).
-But, I had to think about where to get the fizz.
+And… it usually means just about anything.

 The very simple recipe below does take a few more steps than just opening up a package of mystery powder and adding it to a glass of water.
 But, I know that I’d feel much better getting up a few minutes earlier to make this homemade vitamin drink from fresh fruit that is bursting with vitamins and nutrients, such as bioflavonoids and FIBER!
 That’s right, I didn’t forget about the “clumpy” part!
 In lieu of those powdery lumps, leave the juicy and delicious pulp in this refreshing tonic to up its nutritional profile.

 In the body, flavonoids and vitamin C work together, supporting health through their interaction.
 When the pulpy white part of the orange is removed (in the processing of store bought orange juice, for example) flavonoids are lost too.
 This loss of flavonoids is one of the many reasons eating oranges in their whole food form or making completely whole orange juice is considerably healthier than just drinking the pasteurized orange juice you buy from the grocery store.
 The fiber from the pulp also slows down sugar absorption, making it a much more nutritious breakfast beverage for your kids.

 - 1/2 cup water

 - 1 pitted date (for optional sweetness)